 However, a non-applicable control point will not get any additional percentage point.
 The total compliance percentage points (Mandatory and Other Criteria) is -Year 1: 82%, Year 2: 88% and Year 3: 93%.
 Further, there will be 0.5 marks for minor non-compliances if the auditors can assure that the unit is progressing towards full compliance.

 trustea, the Indian tea programme, identifies and approves select audit firms to conduct the audits.
 The programme will ensure that the cost of the audits is kept at optimum levels.
 The auditors will be chosen by the tea businesses themselves from the list of empanelled audit firms.
 The experienced Implementation Partner teams on the ground will provide support to the estates, smallholders and bought leaf factories in complying with the code, leading to a level of compliance which bring them to a state of readiness to be assessed by the third-party external audit firm.

 The trustea programme is governed by a multi-stakeholder trustea Sustainable Tea Council representing the Indian tea industry. trustea Sustainable Tea Council has representation from the following categories:

 - Producers – 4 (2 each from north and south India)

 - Small Tea Growers – 1

 - Tea Packers & Buyers – 4

 More and more consumers globally are insisting that the products they pay for are sourced sustainably.
 This is no longer a western phenomenon.
 The Indian consumer is also becoming more aware and will soon demand that brands deliver sustainably sourced products.
 Many leading buyers of tea in India are moving forward with a structured and committed program to increase the sourcing level of sustainably certified tea.
-This trend indicates that being certified to the Indian tea sustainability program —trustea — will ensure highly a competitive market access for the trustea certified organizations.
+This trend indicates that being certified to the Indian tea sustainability program, trustea will ensure a highly competitive market access for the trustea- certified organisations.